Samurai Kenbu

 Roots of Strength: Women and the Samurai Legacy

 In feudal Japan, the martial world of the samurai was predominantly male, yet women were never absent from its structure.
-Their roles were complex and layered — sometimes visible in moments of battle, more often embedded within the quiet architecture of family, education, and governance.
+Their roles were complex and layered — sometimes visible in moments of conflict, but more often embedded within the quiet architecture of family life, education, and governance.

-The relationship between women and the sword itself was also shaped by social codes.
-During the Edo period, it was considered improper for women to touch a Japanese sword with their bare hands; when handling one, it would be wrapped in the sleeve (tamoto) of a kimono.
-For many women, the blade most closely associated with them was the kaiken, a small dagger carried for self-defence, while the naginata (a pole weapon with a curved blade) became the more practical weapon taught for protection of the household.
+Women’s relationship with the sword itself was also shaped by social convention.
+During the Edo period, it was considered improper for women to touch a sword directly; when handled, it would be wrapped in the sleeve (tamoto) of a kimono.
+Instead, tools such as the kaiken or naginata became more closely associated with women’s roles in protection and self-defence.
+These distinctions did not reflect a lack of capability, but rather the structure of the society in which women moved.

 Shibu: A Dance of Discipline and Elegance